TuanTTranCS/text-image-optimizer-API/README.md

 **For MacOS Only**
 python3 server.py
 ```
+* ***Note***: If the pip command failed to instal the tiktoken package due to missing the Rust compiler, please follow the instruction to download and install it [here](https://www.rust-lang.org/tools/install).

 Open [http://localhost:8080](http://localhost:8080) to see the server running.
 The reload=True argument allows the server to restart automatically upon changes to the code.